Applying to the Directed Reading Program

 Applications for the Directed Reading Program are sought and considered on a quarterly basis.
 Shortly before the beginning of the quarter, applications from students are sought.
-The deadline for applications for the Fall Quarter is typically the Friday of the first week of the quarter.
-For the Winter and Spring Quarters, the deadline for applicants is typically the Friday of the finals week of the previous quarter.
+The deadline for applications is typically the Sunday of the first week of the quarter.

 Information for mentors

 The Directed Reading Program looks for mentors among graduate students and junior faculty in the mathematics department.
-On some rare occasions, computer science graduate students may be chosen as mentors as well.
 First-year graduate students are requested not to apply for the program unless they are passing out of at least one of the graduate courses.